-There are clever gadgets called Niplettes which applied over the nipple gradually evert it by suction.
-Try this, it often works in a less severe problem.
+There are also clever gadgets called Niplettes which when applied over the nipple gradually evert it by suction.
+This often works for a less severe problem.

 If you do want to breastfeed, then Nipplettes are the first call.
 If the nipple will evert with stimulation, then this is encouraging.
 Slightly more complicated surgery can still be successful even if the nipple is permanently inverted.

 If you know that you will not want to breastfeed then surgery is more straightforward as milk ducts can be cut.

 Nipple inversion isn’t considered a cause for concern if it has been present since childhood or puberty or if it has happened gradually over the course of several years.
 It can occur in pregnancy and in breastfeeding women.
 Women who are pregnant for the first time are particularly prone to nipple inversion.

 Inverted nipples can make breastfeeding difficult as it is harder for the baby to latch on for feeding.